What’s the difference between stepping inside a neighborhood weed store and retail outlets designed to cater to the alcohol consumer?

 Back when cannabis advocates were first successfully moving to legalize marijuana for recreational use at the state level, one of the most popular phrases used to describe what that might look like is “in a manner similar to alcohol.”
 The gist of the pitch was that upon the legalization of marijuana, there would be a taxed and regulated market put into place — same as the alcohol trade — that would allow adults 21 and older to buy cannabis products close to the same way they might purchase beer at a liquor store.

-Fast forward a few years and there are now pot dispensaries open in several states, with more of them set to come in 2020.
+Fast forward a few years and there are now marijuana dispensaries open in several states, with more of them set to come.
 But what is the difference between stepping inside a neighborhood weed store and retail outlets designed to cater to the alcohol consumer?
-Well, you might be surprised to learn that the two are very different.
+You might be surprised to learn that the two are very different.

 Unlike the average liquor store, marijuana dispensaries like to make sure a person is of legal age before they ever step inside.
 These establishments typically have security personnel standing at the entrance to check IDs.